emanuelefedeli/emanuelefedeli.github.io/_pages/about.md

 <div style="text-align: justify;">

 <p>
-I’m a postdoctoral researcher at the
+I am a postdoctoral researcher at the
 <a href="https://www.unimi.it/en" target="_blank">University of Milan</a>,
 working full-time on the <strong>LEARN</strong> project and part-time at the EDULAB Center.
-I obtained my PhD in Sociology from the Department of Sociology at the
+I obtained my PhD in Sociology from the Department of Sociology and Social Research at the
-<strong>University of Trento (UNITN)</strong>.
+<strong>University of Trento</strong>.
 </p>

 <p>